 - Participants must submit one piece of literary material: (a) one spec script for a series that currently has episodes in first run (on network or cable); OR (b) one spec pilot script.
 NOTE: (1) Episodic scripts written while on staff or as a freelance writer for a television series are not eligible for consideration.
 (2) Participants may not submit spec scripts that have been sold or are currently optioned to any company.

 - Please be advised that spec scripts should include characters and situations in keeping with the current season’s usage in order to receive the most favorable response from judges.
 Judges will be advised that they can reject scripts that are improperly formatted or have an unacceptable number of typographical errors.

-- Spec scripts submitted in previous years to the Writer Access Project are not eligible for resubmission – writers must submit a new spec script to be eligible for the 2013-14 Writer Access Project.
+- Spec scripts submitted in previous years to the TV Writer Access Project are not eligible for re-submission – writers must submit a new spec script to be eligible for the 2014-15 Writer Access Project.
 However, the same pilot script may be submitted.

 - Participants may make separate submissions for the half-hour and the one-hour formats only if they have two pieces of material available for each (Note: the second piece of material for each suggestion should be available, but may not be requested).